 On 6 April and 21 April 2023 there were updates to Government guidance, the second made a full admission that their lawyers made an error in the way that the Building Safety Act was written.

 Following the first announcement, the Association of Leasehold Enfranchisement Practitioners wrote to the Government on 17 April 2023 and notified their members, bringing the issue to the attention of the wider sector.
-It was also raised in the House of Lords on 2 May 2023.

 This article explains: